nathanielangeles/cybersecurity-glossary/README.md

 # P
 * Personally Identifiable Information (PII) - Any information used to gather an individual's identity.
-* Programming - A process used tp create a specific set of instructions for a computer to perform tasks.
+* Programming - A process used to create a specific set of instructions for a computer to perform tasks.
 # Q

 # R